mrmhodak/buildtest/Architecture.rst

 ---------

 Test sets are meant to reuse YAML configs between different apps.
 For instance, we can have all the MPI wrappers (OpenMPI, MPICH, MVAPICH, etc...) use one set of YAML files.
-For applications like R, Python, Perl, etc... that comes with 100s of subpackages, we have the YAML and scripts organized in each subdirectory. buildtest will process subdirectories and properly name the tests for CTest to avoid name conflict
+For applications like R, Python, Perl, etc... that comes with 100s of subpackages, we only have the scripts and buildtest will automatically build the testscripts. buildtest will process subdirectories and properly name the tests for CTest to avoid name conflict

 R directory structure

 .. code::

         code:
-        abc  abind  acepack  ade4  adegenet  adephylo  ADGofTest  akima  AlgDesign  animation  ape  arm  assertthat  AUC  base

-        config:
         abc  abind  acepack  ade4  adegenet  adephylo  ADGofTest  akima  AlgDesign  animation  ape  arm  assertthat  AUC  base